Maceration Part 3: Preventing Trench Foot

 Opsite FlexiFix (or FlexiGrid): Transparent waterproof semi-permeable film with acrylic adhesive.
 See this link or watch the video below for more information.

-How effective can we expect these topical applications to be on maceration?
+How effective can we expect these topical applications to be on mild maceration to severe trench foot?

 That is a lot to take in.
 I don't want to leave you drowning in information overload.
 To help you navigate through these options, let’s look a little closer at the ingredients and functions of the products and consider their limitations.